 Seattle Police Department

-The Seattle Police Department has law enforcement jurisdiction on all Seattle Central Community College property.
+The Seattle Police Department has law enforcement jurisdiction on all Seattle Central College property.
 All crimes, arrests, or reportable incidents are forwarded on to a sworn Police Officer with the Seattle Police Department.

 The King County Sheriff's Office

-The King County Sheriff's Office has law enforcement secondary jurisdiction on all Seattle Central Community College property.
+The King County Sheriff's Office has law enforcement secondary jurisdiction on all Seattle Central College property.
 As a standard practice, the Sheriff's Office does not respond to campus property unless needed for emergency assistance and called by the Seattle Police Department, or for self initiated activity by a King County Sheriff's Office deputy.

 Washington State Patrol

-The Washington State Patrol has law enforcement secondary jurisdiction on Seattle Central Community College property.
+The Washington State Patrol has law enforcement secondary jurisdiction on Seattle Central College property.
 As a standard practice, the Washington State Patrol does not respond to campus property unless needed for emergency assistance and called by the Seattle Police Department, or for self initiated activity by a Washington State Patrol Trooper.